 Following World War Two, increased international competition saw shipbuilding in Sunderland enter terminal decline, by the 1980s it had ceased completely with the aid of what many believed to be an unsympathetic Conservative government.
 Coal mining also suffered in the face of external competition and followed shipbuilding into the local history books in the 1990s.

-Work is also now completed on the long awaited Tyne & Wear Metro extension, finally being built – a mere 25-30 years late.
+Work is also now completed on the long awaited Tyne & Wear Metro extension, finally built – a mere 25-30 years late.

 The Construction of the